 I have opportunities for undergraduate students (Kinesiology and Physical Education/Health Sciences) interested in an honours thesis project that would involve analysis of existing data.
 I am also willing to supervise graduate students interested in areas of aging, sensory impairments, home care/ palliative care and methods to assess the quality of care.
 Contact me for more information.

-For more information about my research pertaining to the opportunities below, visit The Health and Well-Being of Older Adults Research Lab page.
+For more information about my research pertaining to the opportunities below, visit 3D Research: Driving Decisions with Data page.

 Graduate supervision for the Masters or PhD programs are available in the areas of aging, sensory impairments, home care, palliative care and quality indicators.